 In terms of Internal Family System (IFS), the Prefrontal/frontal cortex is where your sense of the Core Self exists.
 The mid-brain functions are where all your Managers, Exiles, and Firefighters live.
 This is how we can have complex conversations with ourselves.
 We have a Core Self, but many sub-personalities.
 These sub-personalities cannot make decisions, so they have to influence/overpower the Core Self to achieve their goals.
 And the Parts have goals, to be sure.

-She also had a Isolation Manager who was working to keep her feeling like others would not help her.
+She also had a Isolation Manager who was working to keep her feeling that others would not help her.
 Every time someone tried to cheer her up or assure her, she isolated from them.
 She refused to talk to them until all things had been resolved.
 This manager was helping an Exile who found that friends in high school had used information she had shared with them to reveal her problems to a vice-principal.
 This resulted in her being forced to see the school counselor.
 She vowed to never let anyone know about her problems that deeply.
 She stopped seeing her therapist during this time.